matplotlib/matplotlib/doc/faq/virtualenv_faq.rst

 <https://github.com/pypa/virtualenv/issues/54>`__ and `here
 <https://github.com/pypa/virtualenv/issues/609>`__

-Until this is fixed a work around is needed.
-The best known work around, borrowed  from the `WX wiki
+Until this is fixed a workaround is needed.
+The best known workaround, borrowed  from the `WX wiki
 <http://wiki.wxpython.org/wxPythonVirtualenvOnMac>`_, is to  use the non
 virtualenv python along with the PYTHONHOME environmental variable.
 This can be